IBM/nodejs-idb-pconnector/README.md

 # idb-pconnector

-Promised-based Db2 Connector for IBM i (pre-alpha, NOT PRODUCTION READY) The objective of this project is to provide a database connector for Db2 on i that enables usage of the "await" keyword.
+Promised-based Db2 Connector for IBM i (production-ready as a "technology preview") The objective of this project is to provide a database connector for Db2 on i that enables usage of the "await" keyword.
 As Well As Providing Connection Pooling Support.
 The `DBPool` has integrated aggregates that make it easier to Prepare & Execute, Prepare, Bind, & Execute, and Quickly Execute SQL.
 ## Examples